 - Vila do Bispo: The village is situated in the extreme south-west of the Algarve on the border of the natural park of the Costa Vicentina.
 Better known is Sagres on the coast, according to the legend the place of the school of navigators of Henry the Navigator.

 - Vila Real de Santo António: The village on the estuary of the river Guadiana, the border of the Algarve with Spain, is known for the grid- like layout of its centre, the base for its reconstruction after the earth quake of 1755 which took only 5 months.
 A ferry boat commutes to Ayamonte on the Spanish shore

 Read more about the cities and villages in the Algarve!

 Hotels, holiday apartments and holiday villas in the Algarve

 The beginning of tourism in the Algarve dates back to the thirties of the last Century.
 The first hotel in the region was the Hotel Guadiana in Vila Real de Santo António on the river promenade of the Guadiana.
 Inaugurated in 1926, its Art Nouveau facade is still today an architectural treasure of the Algarve.
 In 1934 the Bela Vista hotel opened at the other end of the Algarve on the beach of Portimão, Praia da Rocha.
 At that point in time the only way to travel to the Algarve was by ship.

 By the 1960s the Algarve had been discovered as a promising golf destination, but the emergence of mass tourism made the Algarve the most important holiday destination in Portugal.
 This development is still going on as the increasing passenger numbers arriving at Faro airport and a number of new hotel, resort and golf projects indicate.

 In the Algarve-Portal you will find one of the most complete portfolios of hotels, holiday villas & apartments and other accommodation, that you can book at guaranteed best prices only.
-Today you have the choice between almost two thousand different properties.
+Today you have the choice between almost 2.500 different properties.

 In addition you will find a list of the most popular camping grounds and youth hostels in the Algarve.